Strength training for runners

 When you set up for the bent over row you will walk up to the bar with your toes under the barbell, you will grip the bar with an underhand or overhand grip, your upper body will be parallel to the ground, lift the bar in the straight line to the mid part of your chest and put the bar back on the ground then repeat.

 Programing strength in your running program

 When you’re planning your running program and you’re trying to add strength, it’s important to remember that running comes first.
 If strength training gets in the way of running performance, it’s important to examine your strength program and adjust.
-When you’re base building in your running program, you will be able to lift at a higher volume and a higher intensity, but when your race plan starts you may have to cut back on your strength training because it can get in the way of key workouts.
+When your base building in your running program, you will be able to lift at a higher volume and a higher intensity, but when your race plan starts you may have to cut back on your strength training because it can get in the way of key workouts.

 The good news is that you don’t need to do a lot of strength training to maintain your strength, once or twice a week will do with one or two work sets for each lift.
 As you get closer to your race it’s important to cut strength training down to almost zero because you will want your body to be fully recovered for your event.